Bumblebee00/SymbolicIntegration.jl/README.md

 ## Mild
 Mild problems are problems that impact the correct functioning of the rule based symbolic integrator and are medium difficulty to fix.
 Here are the ones I encountred so far:
-- some rules have the integral inside a function call (like substitute) with integral to be executed before the function call.

 - In the Mathematica package is definied the `ExpandIntegrand` funciton that expands a lot of mathematical expression (is definied in more than 360 rules of code) in strange ways.
 For example:
 ```